 Although M. chamomilla is relatively carefree and tough, it attracts pests and suffers from diseases like any other plant.
 However, as with most plant diseases and pests, proper care and attention to watering minimizes any of these potential headaches you could encounter.

-Right off the bat, if you have an allergy to ragweed or chrysanthemums, its important to note that you could also be sensitive to chamomile.
+Right off the bat, if you have an allergy to ragweed or chrysanthemums, it is important to note that you could also be sensitive to chamomile.

 Powdery mildew is the most common problem with scented mayweed, but it is a concern only when the weather is hot and damp for prolonged periods of time.
 Aphids, thrips, and mealybugs can bother M. chamomilla as well, but the plant is generally pest and problem free.